-Mail order anniversary
+Mail order library turns 50!

 Our groundbreaking mail service started in June 1968 as an experiment to get more library books to people living in remote and rural areas of Douglas County.
 The project drew national attention, was copied by other libraries across the country, and was later expanded to include all of Chelan, Okanogan, Grant and Ferry counties.